NFL Honors Poll: Picks for MVP, rookie of the year, more

 2. Todd Gurley II, RB, Los Angeles Rams

 The above scenario is what happened last year, when Gurley took home this award while Brady won MVP.
-Gurley obviously has the ability to be a yards-from-scrimmage monster who helps the team in the run game and the passing game, and that makes him a perennial candidate here.
+Gurley obviously has the ability to be a yards-from-scrimmage monster who helps the team in the running game and the passing game, and that makes him a perennial candidate here.

 3. Le'Veon Bell, RB, Pittsburgh Steelers